 My dad likes to live on the edge, and he raised me to feel comfortable out on a limb, too.

-My dad has always said, "Rules are meant to be broken."
+My dad always says, "Rules are meant to be broken."
 It drove my mom a little crazy, but I know what he meant.
 If someone tells you no, find another way.
 Think out of the box.
 Don't let others tell you something can't be done.

-My dad has always said, "C students rule the world."
-That didn't go over well either with my mom.
-But I know what he meant.
+My dad always says, "C students rule the world."
+That didn't go over well with my mom either, but I know what he meant.
 Be a well-rounded person who can carry herself in the real world.
 Meet people.
 Know people.
 Don't spend your life in a carrel at the library studying theories.
-Get out and experience life.
+Get out there, experience life and do stuff.

-My dad has always said, "Do your own thing.
+My dad always says, "Do your own thing.
 Don't follow the crowd."
 That was a hard one for me.
 I wish I woud have followed this advice earlier in my life.
 But I wanted to fit in, while my dad urged me to stand out.
-As an adult, I have found it is a lot more exhilarating and fulfilling to forge a fresh path.
+Thankfully as an adult, I have come around and found it's a lot more exhilarating and fulfilling to forge a fresh path.

-My dad has always said, "The early bird gets the worm."
-I still tune out that one.
-Never wanted a worm - not even laced with tequila.
+My dad always says, "The early bird gets the worm."
+I still tune that one out.
+I don't want a worm - not even laced with tequila.

-My dad has always said, "Repel them, repel them, make them relinquish the ball."
-When he yells it at Packer games, we all pretend he's just some strange guy tagging along.
+My dad always says, "Repel them, repel them, make them relinquish the ball."
+When he yells that old college chant at Packer games, we pretend he's just some old guy, tagging along for the free beer.

-My dad has always said, "Speak up.
+My dad always says, "Speak up.
 You can change things."
-As a child, the two of us took walks together after dinner.
+When I was little, the two of us took walks together every night after dinner.
 He'd smoke a cigar and I'd catch snowflakes on my tongue.
-We'd walk through the tiny zoo a block from our house.
+We'd walk through the tiny zoo located a block from our house.
 We'd have the place to ourselves and say goodnight to the bear, the porcupine, and the wolf.
-When I was eight, the city closed the zoo.
-The animals were moved, the cages taken away, and grass planted to cover any hint a zoo had ever existed.
-However, the city erected a "Zoo Closed" sign and it stood in an empty field for two years.
-We still took our walks and one night I mentioned how much the "Zoo Closed" sign bothered me.
+But when I was eight, the city closed that zoo.
+The animals were moved.
+The cages taken away.
+And grass was planted to cover any hint it ever existed.
+The city erected a "Zoo Closed" sign which stood in an empty field for two years.
+We continued our walks and one night I mentioned how much the "Zoo Closed" sign bothered me.
 He said, "Tell the mayor."
 As a ten year old, I remember thinking, yeah, right, the mayor is hardly going to listen to me.
 My dad said, "Seriously, if it bothers you, write a letter.
 Speak up."
 So I did.
 The mayor listened, and the city took down the sign.
-My dad taught me I had a voice and my opinion was important.
+My dad taught me I have a voice and my opinion is important.

-My dad has always said, "If money is your biggest problem, you don't have big problems.
+My dad always says, "If money is your biggest problem, you don't have big problems.
 Loneliness is a far worse predicament."
-I never believed him until I was facing a divorce, starting life over in my 40's, and feeling very alone.
-But he has been there for me every step of the way.
+I never believed him until I was facing a divorce, starting life over in my 40s, and feeling very alone.
+But he's been there for me every step of the way.